joaomh/xgboost-catboost-lgbm/README.md

 ## Higgs

 [Higgs](https://archive.ics.uci.edu/dataset/280/higgs)
-This is a classification problem to distinguish between a signal process which produces Higgs bosons and a background process which does not.
+This is a classification problem to distinguish between a signal process that produces Higgs bosons and a background process that does not.

 The training dataset contains 10500000 objects.
 Each object is described by 29 columns.
 The first column contains the label value, all other columns contain numerical features.